Women in the Vietnam War: Nurses

 American nurses were also often expected to conform to a certain level of femininity, with Officer, Nurse, Woman: The Army Nurse Corps in the Vietnam War author Kara Dixon Vuic stating that: "She might have been a progressive nurse, specialized, and treated equally, but she was still needed for her touch, smile, and reassuring beauty.
 She was still needed to restore a sense of domesticity to the troops...
 Women who joined the military had long faced stereotypes and rumors about their sexuality, and so military leaders wanted to offer a positive image of nurses that would assure young women and their families that joining the military would be a positive move."
 Nurses also faced sexual assault from male soldiers.
+An instance of sexual harassment involved the misdirected sexual attraction toward nurses, which was partly fueled by the presence of female singing and dancing troupes.
+In Officer, Nurse, Woman: The Army Nurse Corps in the Vietnam War, Nurse Susan Kramer O’Neill recalls: “I don't know how helpful it is for a bunch of horny GIs to get a show that's pitched at the gonads, as it were...
+Because it's like a petting zoo; you can look, but... you can't touch."
+The performances encouraged inappropriate comments from soldiers toward O’Neill.
+However, she notes that at the time, such behavior wasn’t considered sexual harassment: “You're over there with all these guys, that's the way it works."
+In addition, American nurses stationed in newly built hospitals often became targets of unwanted attention from helicopter pilots.
+At the 18th Surgical Hospital in Pleiku, the women’s showers were constructed without roofs, leading some pilots to fly over them, effectively turning the nurses into unwilling objects of voyeurism.